lolbat/What-is-wrong-blog/content/posts/You are not funny.md

 ---
-title: "You Are Not Funny"
+title: "You Are not funny"
 date: 2023-02-02T15:44:39-07:00
 draft: false
 tags: